LTurret/mltd-border-service/README.md

 The copyright of any characters in the image(includes .psd, .png) belongs to [Bandai Namco Entertainment](https://www.bandainamcoent.co.jp/).
 All the event information is provided by [api.matsurihi.me](https://api.matsurihi.me/docs/)
 Font used in the image title is [ChiuKong Gothic](https://github.com/ChiuMing-Neko/ChiuKongGothic)
-Font used in the image body is [jf open 粉圓](https://github.com/justfont/open-huninn-font)
+Font used in the image subtitles are [jf open 粉圓](https://github.com/justfont/open-huninn-font)
+Font used in the image body is [FiraCode](https://github.com/tonsky/FiraCode)